Giuliopime/oxag-ai-j/README.md

 # Oxidizing Agents AI - j
-This is a simple yet functional AI for the oxidizing agents robot
+This is a simple yet functional AI for the oxidizing agents robot.

 ### Logic
 These ai uses a priority queue (PQ) for storing tasks to perform.